-On December 25, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
-They walked two kilometers to a schoolyard on the southern outskirts of the barrio.
-From December 25 until the 26, the POWs were held in a schoolhouse.
-The morning of December 26, the POWs were marched to a beach.
+On December 25, the POWs disembarked at San Fernando, La Union, at 2:00 AM and walked two kilometers to a schoolyard on the southern outskirts of the barrio.
+From December 25 until the 26.
+The POWs were held in a schoolhouse.
+On the morning of December 26, the POWs were marched to a beach.
 During this time the prisoners were allowed one handful of rice and a canteen of water.
-The heat from the sun was so bad that men drank seawater.
-Many of those men died.
+The heat from the sun was so bad that men drank seawater and died.

-The remaining prisoners at San Fernando, La Union, where they boarded onto another “Hell Ship” the Brazil Maru.
-On this ship, the POWs were held in three different holds.
-The ship had been used to haul cattle.
-The POWs were held in the same stalls that the cattle had been held in.
-In the lower hold, the POWs were lined up in companies 108 men.
+The remaining prisoners boarded onto the Brazil Maru and were held in three different holds.
+The ship had been used to haul cattle and the POWs were held in the same stalls that the cattle had been held in.
+In the lower hold, the POWs were lined up in companies with 108 men.
 Each man had four feet of space.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.

 The daily routine for the POWs on the ship was to have six men climb out of the hold.
-Once on deck, they would use ropes to pull up the dead and also pull up the human waste in buckets.
+Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterward, the men on deck would lower ten buckets containing rice, soup, and tea.
 During the night of December 30, the POWs heard the sound of depth charges exploding in the water.

-The ship arrived at Takao, Formosa, on December 31 and dropped anchor in the harbor around 11:30 AM.
+The ship arrived at Takao, Formosa, on December 31 and dropped anchor around 11:30 AM.
 After arriving at Takao, Formosa, each POW received a six-inch-long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
-From January 1st through the 5th, the POWs received one meal and day and very little water.
-This resulted in the death rate among the POWs to rise.
-On January 6, all the POWs on the Brazil Maru were moved to the forward hold of the Enoura Maru.
-It was also on this day that the POWs began to receive two meals a day.
+From January 1 through the 5, the POWs received one meal and day and very little water resulting in the death rate among the POWs to rise.
+It was at this time that the POWs from the Brazil Maru were transferred onto the Enoura Maru and put in the forward hold.
+On January 6, the POWs began to receive two meals a day.

 One bomb exploded outside the hull of the ship blowing a hole in its side.
 A second bomb fell through the open hatch and exploded killing approximately 285 prisoners.
-The surviving POWs remained in the hold for three days with the dead and the stench from the bodies got worse each day.
+The surviving POWs remained in the ship’s hold for three days with the dead and the stench from the bodies got worse each day.
 Clinton was wounded during the attack.
-For the next several days, as the POWs sat in the hold the sound of American planes were heard followed by bombs exploding.
+For the next several days, as the POWs sat in the hold the sound of American planes was heard followed by bombs exploding.
 The men sat in the hold terrified and waiting for a bomb to hit.
 They could never figure out why the planes did not attempt to finish off the ship.

 About 1000 POWs were transferred to the Brazil Maru on Saturday, January 13, and put in the “tween” between the main deck and bottom hold which was full of sugar.
 The POWs noted they had room in the hold and were also issued life jackets.
 The ship sailed at dawn on the 14th as part of a convoy.
 Sometime after noon, the POWs received their first meal of a quarter cup of red rice for each POW.
 The POWs found the first night on the ship was extremely cold, which was made worse because most of the POWs had dysentery.
 During the trip, the POWs received two meals a day which consisted of each man receiving a third of a cup of rice and eight teaspoons of tea.

 As many as 30 POWs died each day during this part of the trip.
-At some point, the ship also towed one or two other ships which had been damaged.
+At some point, the ship also towed one or two other ships that had been damaged.
 The ship arrived at Moji on January 30.
 When a Japanese officer came on board and saw the dead stacked under the open hatch, he chewed out the Japanese officer in charge.
 The Japanese brought caskets onto the ship and put the dead in them.
 They also issued clothing to the POWs.
 Of the original POW draft of 1619 men, only 459 had lived to reach Japan.

 Once on shore, the POWs were separated into two groups.
 Those who were relatively healthy would continue the trip and those who would be sent to a hospital.
 Clinton was in the second group.
 According to records on Thursday, January 30, 1945, Capt.
 Clinton Quinlen died from his wounds from the attack on the Enoura Maru.
 He was most likely cremated and had his ashes given to the camp commander.

-His wife officially received word of his death on July 24, 1945, and a memorial service for him was held on August 23, 1945, at St. Francis Catholic Church in Brainerd.
+His family held a memorial service for him on Thursday, August 23, 1945, at St. Francis Catholic Church in Brainerd.

 Since his remains were not recovered after the war, Capt.
-Clinton Quinlen’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Clinton D. Quinlen’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.